 Writing down a list of triggers may be helpful so that you can make a mental note of what evokes fear responses in your dog and you can take steps in reducing full-blown exposure to such triggers.
 Compiling a list may also help other family members stick to a plan.

-For instance, when it comes to indoor noises, a dog may startle when the dishwasher is turned on, when the vacuum is passed around, when a door is closed or when an item falls to the ground.
-Outdoor noises which may be perceived as scary may include car sounds, other dogs barking or sounds produced from people living nearby.
+For instance, when it comes to indoor noises, a dog may startle when the dishwasher is turned on when the vacuum is passed around, when a door is closed or when an item falls to the ground.
+Outdoor noises that may be perceived as scary may include car sounds, other dogs barking, or sounds produced from people living nearby.

 Chances are, the dog's response to stimuli listed at the bottom of the list may lower as the dog's senses habituate and the dog no longer responds to them.
 However, it's always a good idea to keep an eye on how the dog responds to these triggers overtime just to ensure progress.

 While a newly adopted dog may eventually adjust to several stimuli if they aren't too intense, you may need to step in to help to make the process easier.
 Of course, the top triggers will often require intervention.

 On top of compiling a list of fear-evoking triggers, it's important to provide the dog with a safety zone.
 A fearful dog needs to learn to relax, it's fine therefore to allow the fearful dog to retreat to a safe zone where he or she can practice avoidance and gain a sense of relief and possibly, eventually relax, even if just a bit.